macvean/my_first_endpoint/README.md

 ###Goal of this Tutorial
 **Build, deploy, and test a simple 'hello world' API using Python, Flask, Google Container Engine and Google Cloud Endpoints.**

-Files included in this tutorial:
+###Files included in this tutorial:

 1. **my_first_endpoint.py** - A Python + Flask API backend.
 2. **swagger.yaml** - An OpenAPI specification for your API.
-3. **my_first_endpoints_GKE.yaml** - Configuration file to set up your system.
-Most critically, it contaisn instructions for both your API container, and the Endponints Server Proxy container which will handle API management.
+3. **my_first_endpoints_GKE.yaml** - Configuration file to set-up your system.
+Most critically, it contains instructions for both your API container, and the Endponints Server Proxy container which will handle API management.
 4. **Dockerfile** - Instructions for building the container image for your API.
 5. **requirements.txt** - The Python libraries to be installed in your container image.

-##Part One - Your First Endpoint
+###API Overview

 Our backend will be a simple Python + Flask application.
 The application will be run using Google Container Enigne.
 We will use Google Cloud Endpoints for its API management capabilities (which we will gradually add over the course of future tutorials).